Home » Wellness » Skincare » Epsom Salt Scrub Recipe

 Itchy, flaky, dry skin is no fun.
 This Epsom salt body scrub recipe produces a scrub with a great texture and acts as a gentle exfoliator.
 According to top skin authorities such as the American Academy of Dermatology, exfoliating your skin can make your skin look brighter (get a natural glow!) and improve the ability of your skin to absorb skin care products, which makes them work even better.

-What makes this Epsom salt scrub recipe extra special is that it uses all-natural ingredients.
+What makes this Epsom salt scrub recipe extra special is that it uses all-natural ingredients, just like my other homemade salt scrubs.
 So it’s not only good for your skin, but it’s also toxin-free and safe.
 It also doesn’t hurt that it’s cheaper than commercial body scrubs as well!

 Lavender salt scrub in a jar with a spoon.